 If the name doesn’t match, we'll tell you, and ask you to contact the person or organisation you’re trying to pay.

-If you need to pay a joint account you’ll need to ask for the name of one of the joint account holders, exactly as appears on the account.
+If you need to pay a joint account you’ll need to ask for the name of one of the joint account holders, exactly as appears on their account statement.

 Customers of participating banks will automatically be included so that we can make these checks to help our customers pay the right account.
 However, if you’d rather opt out, you can let us know and we’ll make sure that your name won’t be validated and presented back to anyone sending you payments.
 If you’d like to discuss opting out, or understand the implications, please contact us